JawaraGordon/mutation-observer/README.md

   - Attribute modifications.
 - **Log all changes** dynamically to an activity log.
 - **Interact with attributes**, like adding/removing color or animations, to showcase how the DOM responds in real time.
+- **Toggle Observation** dynamically to start and stop monitoring the DOM.

 If you want to learn how browsers can "observe" DOM changes and take action, this app is your perfect hands-on experience!